Mini Modified Seldinger Technique Introducer Kits

 Polyurethane vs. Silicone PICC Catheters

 When comparing polyurethane vs. silicone PICC catheters, polyurethane PICCs typically result in fewer infections, thrombus, dislodgment, and rupture.
-Technicians using silicone PICCs observed slightly more complications.
+Technicians using silicone PICCs slightly more complications, however the softer material is safer on the vein intima.

 NeoMedical offers a full line of neonatal vascular access products.